The media archived articles

 15 years late, I finally put a name on my past adolescent problem : patellofemoral pain syndrome (PFPS) – growth related muscle unbalance.

-Politics and Telecommunications and The media08 Oct 2009 at 11:18 by Jean-Marc Liotier
+Networking & telecommunications and Politics and The media08 Oct 2009 at 11:18 by Jean-Marc Liotier

 The French satirical investigative journalism weekly “Le Canard Enchaîné“ reveals that our holier-than-thou presidency is in fact a pirate’s lair.
 In a stunning display of hypocrisy, the presidential audiovisual services produced 400 unauthorized copies of the 52 minutes documentary “A visage découvert : Nicolas Sarkozy“.